 Reporters are also protected when making a report in good faith from the following:

 The mandatory reporting of child sexual abuse legislation does not change existing legislation that requires Family Court personnel and child care licensees to report child abuse to us as outlined below.
-These reporting obligations and practices will continue as normal.
+These reporting obligations and practices continue as normal.

 The Family Court Act 1997 (s.160) and the Family Law Act 1975 (s.67ZA) require Family Court personnel, such as Family Court registrars, counsellors and independent legal practitioners who represent children in Family Court matters, to report to us when they have reasonable grounds for suspecting a child has been, or is, at risk of being abused.
 These mandatory reports are referred to the district office from the senior practice development officer located at the Family Court.